sago2693/word-alliance/README.md

 **************References:**************
 Chen, S., Zhang, Y., & Yang, Q. (2021).
 Multi-Task Learning in Natural Language Processing: An Overview. https://doi.org/10.48550/ARXIV.2109.09138
 Crawshaw, M. (2020).
+Multi-Task Learning with Deep Neural Networks: A Survey. https://doi.org/10.48550/ARXIV.2009.09796 Lauscher, A., Glavaš, G., Ponzetto, S. P., & Eckert, K. (2018).
+Investigating the Role of Argumentation in the Rhetorical Analysis of Scientific Publications with Neural Multi-Task Learning Models.
+Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing, 3326–3338. https://doi.org/10.18653/v1/D18-1370
-Multi-Task Learning with Deep Neural Networks: A Survey. https://doi.org/10.48550/ARXIV.2009.09796 Stickland, A. C., & Murray, I. (2019).
+Stickland, A. C., & Murray, I. (2019).
 BERT and PALs: Projected Attention Layers for Efficient Adaptation in Multi-Task Learning. https://doi.org/10.48550/ARXIV.1902.02671
 Worsham, J., & Kalita, J. (2020).
 Multi-task learning for natural language processing in the 2020s: Where are we going?
 Pattern Recognition Letters, 136, 120–126. https://doi.org/10.1016/j.patrec.2020.05.031